 I want to stop breastfeeding quickly

 If you don’t have time for the gradual approach, the process can move a little more quickly but still can’t be done over night.
 Even if you stop breastfeeding abruptly, the milk in your breasts will still have to be removed to make you comfortable and prevent mastitis.
 Whenever your breasts start to feel uncomfortably full, express just enough milk to make them comfortable again.
-Fresh, raw, cabbage leaves around the breasts in between expressing sessions can help too.
+Some mothers find fresh, raw, chilled cabbage leaves around the breasts in between expressing sessions can help too.
 Within a few days you will usually find that you can go longer periods between expressing to comfort, e.g. instead of every three hours it will become every four, then five or six.
 Within a week or ten days you may only need to express two or three times in 24 hours and by the end of two weeks you may not need to express again.

 For information about stopping your milk supply after loss see Lactation After Stillbirth and Infant Loss.

 Blocked ducts or mastitis

 If you are stopping breastfeeding quickly be aware that an overfull breast can develop blocked milk ducts or mastitis if not treated quickly.
 For more information on how to deal with engorgement or mastitis see Engorged Breasts and Mastitis Symptoms and Treatment.
 It is important to pay attention to any painful, lumpy or red areas and take quick action to drain the breast as the risk of an abscess when stopping breastfeeding quickly is very high.
 Always express to comfort if either breast becomes engorged with milk.
 Taking a step backwards from weaning for a day or two won’t affect your end goal of stopping breastfeeding.

 Don’t bind the breasts